-Delegations from the ITER Organization, led by Head of the Magnet Division Neil Mitchell, and the Korean Domestic Agency, represented by Director Kijung Jung, are accompanied by K. Hamada and T. Isono, the Responsible Officers from the Japanese DA, and NSE staff members.
-All are pictured inspecting the 4-m-diameter spooling equipment.
+Delegations from the ITER Organization (led by Head of the Magnet Division Neil Mitchell) and the Korean Domestic Agency (represented by Director Kijung Jung) are accompanied by K. Hamada and T. Isono, the Responsible Officers from the Japanese Domestic Agency, and NSE staff members.
+All are pictured inspecting the 4-metre-in-diameter spooling equipment.

-NSE was selected by the Japanese Domestic Agency to carry out the jacketing of its share of conductors for ITER's Toroidal Field (TF) Coils and Central Solenoid.
+NSE was selected by the Japanese Domestic Agency to carry out the jacketing of its share of conductors for ITER's toroidal field coils and the central solenoid.

 The conductors for the ITER magnets are made of a rope-type cable inserted into a conduit along which circulates a forced flow of supercritical helium.
 The conduit itself is made up of seamless tubes which are butt-welded together.
 It is assembled straight on a so-called jacketing line.
 After cable insertion into the conduit, the assembly is compacted to the final conductor dimension and spooled for transportation to the coil winding site.

 Before shipment, the conductor undergoes various acceptance tests, including helium pressure and leak tests in a vacuum tank.
-At present, NSE together with the Japanese Domestic Agency are clearing the qualification procedure hold points and have received the green light from the ITER Organization (IO) to start welding their first, 760 metre-long TF jacket assembly.
+At present, NSE together with the Japanese Domestic Agency are clearing the qualification procedure hold points and have received the green light from the ITER Organization to start welding their first, 760-metre-long toroidal field jacket assembly.
 This conduit will be used for the jacketing of a dummy cable made of copper, already produced by Hitachi to complete the validation of the conductor manufacturing process.

-The first jacketing will take place early January 2010 and will mark another milestone in the launching of conductor production, which Japan has been actively leading since the signature of the TF Conductor Procurement Arrangement in November 2007.
+The first jacketing will take place early January 2010 and will mark another milestone in the launching of conductor production, which Japan has been actively leading since the signature of the Toroidal Field Conductor Procurement Arrangement in November 2007.